alejandro-kid/InstaShare/README.md

 ### Build Workflow

 The build workflow is configured to build and push into his repository the docker image of the application.
 The workflow is triggered when a push is made into the master, develop or tag.
 The nomenclature for tagging the container is ```<branch>:<short hash of commit>```The build workflow is configured to build and push into his repository the docker image of the application.
 The workflow is triggered when a push is made into the master, develop or tag.
 The nomenclature for tagging the container is ```instashare:<branch>-<short hash of commit>```, but if the container is master the configuration will push two tags, the first is ```instashare:<short hash of commit>``` (without branch) and ```instashare:latest``` (to keep continuously updated the last commit on latest tag).
 The same logic is fallowed with the worker container.
+For this purpose the author use the apps of Github Actions Marketplace.

 ### Python test workflow